Nirmal-Data-Scientist/Phonepe-Transaction-and-User-Data-Visualization/README.md

     1. Clone the repository to your local machine using the following command: git clone [https://github.com/Nirmal7781/Phonepe_Pulse.git].
     2. Install the required libraries by running the following command: pip install -r requirements.txt.
+    3. Run the .ipynb file to clean and transform the data and generate the eight CSV files.
+    4. Create a MySQL database and tables, define constraints, and push data into MySQL using user-defined functions.
-    3. Open a terminal window and navigate to the directory where the app is located using the following command: cd [.py file directory].
+    5. Open a terminal window and navigate to the directory where the app is located using the following command: cd [Home.py file directory].
-    4. Run the command streamlit run Home.py to start the app.
+    6. Run the Streamlit app using the command [streamlit run Home.py] and access the app through the local URL provided.
-    5. The app should now be running on a local server.
+    7. The app should now be running on a local server.
 If it doesn't start automatically, you can access it by going to either
        * Local URL: [http://localhost:8501] or * Network URL: [http://192.168.43.83:8501].
+    8. Explore the different pages of the app, enter inputs as required, and interact with the visualizations to gain insights into the PhonePe transaction data.

 To modify the app, you can: